 SETTING: Nationwide study of US deaths.

-PARTICIPANTS: US decedents aged 65 years and older with ADRD as an underlying or contributing cause of death from 2014 through February 2022 (N = 2,334,101 deaths).
+PARTICIPANTS: All US decedents aged 65 years and older with ADRD as an underlying or contributing cause of death from 2014 through February 2022 (N = 2,334,101 deaths).

+Exposure(s): Covid-19 pandemic

 MAIN OUTCOMES AND MEASURES: Pandemic-era excess deaths with ADRD were defined as the difference between deaths with ADRD as an underlying or contributing cause observed from March 2020 to February 2021 (year 1) and March 2021 to February 2022 (year 2) compared to expected deaths during this period.
 Expected deaths were estimated using data from January 2014 to February 2020 fitted with autoregressive integrated moving average models.